MohamedRagabAbbas/RISC-V-Pipelined-Processor/README.md

 A test program generator capable of generating a sequence of random valid instructions was implemented to facilitate comprehensive testing of the processor implementation.

 ## Building the Project
-1. Download `Single Cycle Implementation of RISC-V.srcs` Folder.
+1. Download `RISC-V-Pipelined-Processor` Folder.
 2. Open Vivado.
 3. Create New Project.
-4. Add  `Single Cycle Implementation of RISC-V.srcs` Folder to the project through `Add directory` button.
+4. Add  `RISC-V-Pipelined-Processor` Folder to the project through `Add directory` button.

 ## Tech Stack